ALABAMA

 Two of North America’s rarest species—the Perdido Key beach mouse and the Alabama beach mouse—hide out in Alabama.
 Coyotes, armadillos, deer, feral pigs, and American alligatorsalso roam the land.
 Birds such as kites, bald eagles, and hawks dot the skies, and the Gulf Coast waterdog and the 20-inch eastern hellbender—the biggest salamander species by weight in North America—are underfoot.
 READ MORE AT NAT GEO

-CLICK HERE TO DOWNLOAD THE ALABAMA DOODLES COLORING PAGE ABOVE
+Print THE ALABAMA FACTS COLORING PAGE ABOVE

 More than 10,000 years ago people came to the area that is now Alabama, some living in Russell Cave.
 Thousands of years later Native American tribes such as the Cherokee, Chickasaw, Choctaw, and Creek resided in the area.
 Although many Native Americans were forced to leave Alabama in the 1800s, today some descendants of those tribes still live in the state.
 READ MORE AT THE NAT GEO PAGE